Becoming an Independent Financial Advisor

 Reality: Being independent doesn’t have to mean being on your own.
 Most wealth management firms offer varying degrees of support for the day-today tasks of running a business.
 Outsourcing these items to a trusted partner frees you up to engage clients and prospects and build lasting relationships.

 “I think the perception that most advisors have is that when you become independent, you pick up all these new things you have to do to run your business.
 Although I didn’t have the same flexibility at the wirehouse I was at previously, I tried to ignore it largely because it was very easy to run my business and I didn’t want to go through the hassle of having to move my practice.
-But LPL’s Strategic Wealth Services platform makes it very simple.
-I don’t have all those things to worry about on a regular basis.” – Mike Ashworth, CFP®, Ashworth Financial Group, Managing Director.
+But LPL’s Strategic Wealth platform makes it very simple.
+I don’t have all those things to worry about on a regular basis,” said Mike Ashworth, CFP®, Ashworth Financial Group.

 If you want to free up your time to focus on your clients, consider adding these due diligence questions to your checklist:

-As you can see, the independent model has evolved significantly in recent years, and many wealth management firms have expanded their offerings to keep pace with advisors’ and investors’ needs and expectations.
-Make sure you align with a wealth management firm that’s continually evolving along with—and even ahead of—the curve to ensure you have the tools and support you need to thrive.
+The independent model has evolved significantly in recent years, and many wealth management firms have expanded their offerings to keep pace with advisors’ and investors’ needs and expectations.
+Make sure you align with a wealth management firm that’s continually evolving along with — and even ahead of — the curve to ensure you have the tools and support you need to thrive.

 Does a path to independence mean breaking away from the wirehouse environment but maintaining support like office space, benefits, and technology?
 Does it mean running your business with the full support of a team that’ll take care of the day-to-day for you?
 Or does it mean taking on 100% of the accountability, including compliance, risk management, and fiduciary responsibilities?

-While the final decision of how you build your business is up to you, take time with your due diligence and explore several affiliation models at multiple firms before you narrow down your choices.
+While the final decision of how you build your business as an independent financial advisor is up to you, take time with your due diligence and explore several affiliation models at multiple firms before you narrow down your choices.
 Remember to be thorough and thoughtful about how the broker-dealers, wealth management firms, or RIA custodians you’re considering will support your journey and business growth from day one.

 • Why are you considering a move?
 What will it mean for you?